shaw3257/jquery-scroll-low/README.md

 jquery-scroll-low
 ======================

-Super simple and easy to use endless scroll plugin for jQuery.
+JQuery Infinite Scroll Plugin.
+Super Simple and easy to use.

 ```javascript
 $(window).scrollLow({